Nexus-TYF/WBMatrix/README.md

 32bits default value is 30<br>
 which represent the operation times.<br>
 5.If not use the initialize fucntion then each matrix generate from a identify matrix in defined times<br>
-6.Add copy function instead of identify function.<br>
+6.NEW: copy function instead of identify function.<br>

 (2019/12/10)<br>
 1.Update 16/64/128bits inverse matrix function.<br>
 New method has been covered.<br>

 (2019/12/11)<br>
-1.Add 16/64bit affine transformation.<br>
+1.NEW: 16/64bit affine transformation.<br>
-2.Add 128bit affine transformation.<br>
+2.NEW: 128bit affine transformation.<br>
 No retrun value because of its special structure.

 (2019/12/12)<br>
-1.Add 16/64/128bit affine combination operation.<br>
+1.NEW: 16/64/128bit affine combination operation.<br>

 (2019/12/16)<br>
-1.Add header files define code.<br>
+1.NEW: header files define code.<br>

 (2019/12/17)<br>
 1.Fix some errors.<br>
-2.Add parameter for initial base matrix function. <br>
+2.NEW: Add parameter for initial base matrix function. <br>
 The initial base matrix function has a max times and a min times for selection which is detailed in inverse.h .<br>

 (2019/01/08)<br>
-1.Add Matrix addition function.<br>
+1.NEW: Add Matrix addition function.<br>

 (2019/01/10)<br>
 1.File tidying.<br>
-2.Add WBMatrix test.<br>
+2.NEW: Add WBMatrix test.<br>
-3.Add Matrix Basis Method test.<br>
+3.NEW: Add Matrix Basis Method test.<br>

 (2019/01/12)<br>
-1.Add 128bit test for matrix base method.<br>
+1.NEW: Add 128bit test for matrix base method.<br>

 (2019/01/18)<br>
 1.Update test case: generate invertible matrix , compute inverse matrix.<br>